Shark (noun) — a shark is a big sea fish with a long body and sharp teeth. It swims very fast and lives in oceans around the world.

 What Are Synonyms for the Word “Shark”?

-The word “shark” is unique, with meanings that cannot be fully replaced by synonyms.
+The term “shark” is unique, with meanings that cannot be fully replaced by synonyms.
 Exploring its related nouns and collocations shows how strongly it resonates in both language and imagery.

 Related nouns: predator fish fin jaw teeth

-Common collocations: shark attack hammerhead shark whale shark shark bite
+Common collocations: shark attack whale shark shark bite

 Idioms and Phrases with “Shark”